bshin9/ProperAdmin/README.md

 Run the app<br>
 `npm start`

-Additionally, go into the ProductsApi through another terminal<br>
+Additionally, go into the ProductsApi through another terminal and run the server<br>
 `dotnet run`

 ### Functional Diagram